 - In a saucepan, stir soy sauce, orange juice, cornstarch and water together.

 - Add the brown sugar and cranberries.
 Turn the heat to medium high.

 - Bring the mixture to simmer and turn the heat to medium low, cook until the cranberries pop and the glaze thickens.

 The glaze will thicken even more when it cools.
 You can even make the glaze a day ahead and use it when you’re ready to roast the cornish hens.

 How to cook Cornish hens in the oven

-Brush the glaze all over the Cornish hens and roast them in the oven until done and beautiful, glaze them halfway so they’re very flavorful.
+- Brush the glaze all over the Cornish hens and roast them in the oven at 400ºF until done and fully cooked.
+You can glaze them halfway so they’re very flavorful.

 What to serve with roasted Cornish hen

 I served these cranberry orange glazed Cornish hens with Panko crusted roasted potatoes.
 These potatoes are very simple and easy to make.
 All you need to do is to cut up some russet potatoes and mix them with salt, olive oil and Panko Bread Crumbs.

 These potatoes also need to be roasted at 400F oven so if you have enough space in the oven, you can pop these in 20 minutes before the Cornish hens are ready.
 They make a simple yet very tasty side dish for almost any dish.